u-boot/u-boot/doc/develop/expo.rst

 Themes
 ------

-Expo does not itself support themes.
-The bootflow_menu implement supposed a basic theme, applying font sizes to the various text objects in the expo.
+Expo supports simple themes, for setting the font size, for example.
+Use the expo_apply_theme() function to load a theme, passing a node with the required
+properties:

+font-size
+    Font size to use for all text (type: u32)

 API documentation
 -----------------